top of page

 The film was an instant hit and here's how Amul celebrated it.

-Udit as Dhiman in Saas Bahu Aur Flamingo
+Udit as Dhiman in Saas Bahu Aur Flamingo: A battle between the heart and the mind

 Written by Garima, the Founder of The Story Bar, this article features an exclusive account of our conversation with Udit Arora.
 Follow us on Instagram and YouTube for more such stories.